vic-ma/howtodismantle.github.io/_posts/2024-11-02-Pimp-my-GETT-How-to-integrate-the-GETT-Blackline-Smart-Panel-PC-with-Peakboard.md

 ![image](/assets/2024-11-02/030.png)

-## Let the keys light up
+## Make the keys light up

-The pure button press is not the only nice feature combined with the GETT BlackLine.
-The button experience even gets better when addressing the button's underlying LED lighting.
-For a direct interaction between Peakboard and the button lights we need the GETT extensions.
-It can be installed as any other extension too, in the extension section of the data sources.
+The simple button press is not the only nice feature that the GETT BlackLine offers.
+The button experience gets even better when we use the button's underlying LED lighting.

+For Peakboard to be able to use the button lights, we need the GETT extension.
+It can be installed like any other extension, in the extension section of the data sources.

 ![image](/assets/2024-11-02/040.png)